KristianLyng/varnishfoo/chapter-3.rst

 Varnish has three categories of configuration settings.
 Certain things must be configured before Varnish starts and can't be changed during run-time.
-These settings are very limited, and are provided on the command line.
+These settings are few in number, and are provided on the command line.
 Even among command line arguments, several can be changed during run time to some degree.
 The working directory to be used and the management interface are among the settings that are typically provided as command